matthew-andrews/ft-style-offline-web-app-part-4/README.md

 We can achieve this either by listing the root of the app explicitly in the `CACHE` section of the app cache manifest.
 Or, as we do in our demo app, listing it as the 2nd part of a fallback within the `FALLBACK` section.

-(In an ideal world we would like for the application cache to be configured so that every request (even ones not listed in the application cache) are *always* prefer offline unless we say otherwise but that is not currently possible with the current spec or any browser implementation :-(.
+(In an ideal world we would like for the application cache to be configured so that every request (even ones not listed in the application cache) are *always* prefer offline unless we say otherwise, but that is not currently possible with the current spec or any browser implementation :-(.
 Given the home page is the likeliest entry point to your application, we prioritise that.)

 This means the web server must serve the root of your application (in the FT's case that's `http://app.ft.com/`) with the bootstrap code - explained in the [first tutorial][C1].